We use some essential cookies to make this website work.

 Ips typographus is endemic to mainland Europe, but until 2018 it had not been known to be present in the UK.
-We therefore have European Union ‘protected zone’ status to protect us from the introduction of the beetle.
+Ips typographus is therefore regulated as a Quarantine Pest to protect us from the introduction of the beetle.

-See the Forestry Commission’s publication Regulated European Union (EU) trade and plant passporting requirements for an explanation of the controls on moving conifer material from EU member states into the UK.
+See Regulated European Union (EU) trade and plant passporting requirements for an explanation of the controls on moving conifer material in Great Britain.

-The Forestry Commission’s contingency plan sets out the steps that would be taken – and which were taken in the Kent event - if an outbreak of larger eight-toothed European spruce bark beetle were discovered in Great Britain.
+The Forestry Commission’s contingency plan sets out the steps that would be taken – and which were taken in the 2018 Kent event, and are being taken in the current event in Kent and East Sussex – if an outbreak of larger eight-toothed European spruce bark beetle were discovered in Great Britain.

 The species is subject to the Plant Health (Ips typographus) (England) Order 2019, which gives the Forestry Commissioners powers to take steps to prevent spread of the pest from outbreak sites.
-More-detailed information about these powers and restrictions, and the actions taken in Kent, is available on the UK Government website.
+More-detailed information about these powers and restrictions, and the actions taken in Kent and East Sussex, is available on the UK Government website.

 Cookies are files saved on your phone, tablet or computer when you visit a website.

 We use 3 types of cookie.
 You can choose which cookies you're happy for us to use.

 These essential cookies do things like remember your progress through a form.
 They always need to be on.